If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 Have you signed up for a live training event and not been able to make the dates?

-Have you singed up for a self-paced training and never complete it?
+Did you singed up for self-paced training and didn’t complete it?

-On a side note: I don’t allow myself to sign up for self-paced courses anymore until I complete the ones I’ve already got.
-I now know I’m more successful completing synchronous courses, but that’s just me.
+On a side note: These questions are offered for you to explore with curiosity, not judgement.
+Everyone learns differently, it is good to know yourself this way.
+For example, I don’t allow myself to sign up for self-paced courses anymore until I complete the ones I’ve already got.
+I’ve noticed that I’m more successful completing synchronous courses, but that’s just me.

 Other people have signed up for our self paced training and completed it within a month.

-Be honest with yourself about your learning style and what training style lights you up.
+Be curious with yourself and your learning style and what training styles light you up.

-Recommendation: Let your past behavior guide you and make a choice that will make it easiest for you to follow through, so you actually graduate form the training you choose!
+Recommendation: Your past experience can serve as a starting point to make training choices for yourself.
+What fun and enjoyable format will make it easiest for you to follow through, so you actually graduate from the training you choose?

-Step #3: Weigh the Pros and Cons of the Live Training Options
+Step #3: Weigh the Pros and Cons for the Real-Time Training Requirements

 Challenges for In Person Training

-- how long will you be looking at the screen for each session
+- Duration of each session – how long will you be looking at the screen for each session?

-- will it be recorded for you to watch again (that may be a bonus)
+- Will it be recorded for you to watch later?

 Step #4: Weigh the Pros and Cons of the Self-Paced Training